Yagiz2873/SuperstoreProject/README.md

 So we've decided to campaign on customers' average basket size in the At Risk Segment, Storage-Paper and Storage-Binder relations in winter.

-Then we've found the best selling products for the quantity and sales columns.
-Finally we've found top purchasing customer(William Brown) and finished our job in SQL.

 Also, throughout our analyses, we've reviewed our columns in detail, transformed datas in some columns (for example, separating date and time parts from each other in OrderDate and ShipmentDate columns, fixing CustomerName columns' values caused by some language problems (for example, changing Franz?sisch to Franzosisch.)).
 We've found that values in ShipMode have important meanings.
 (Standard Class shows orders within 7 days (according to ShipmentDate-OrderDate calculation), First class shows orders within 2 days, Second Class shows orders within 3 days the most and Same Day specifies the orders within the same day).
 We've also found that this dataset has another segment column apart from our segment column for the RFM analysis.
 This column has 3 values: Consumer, Corporate and Home Office.
 Based on their percantage weight in the column, I can say that this supermarket has a B2C business model mostly.

-I will be talking about my other studyings (CLTV calculation and K-means clustering based on CLTV values) in the project too.